Reading: Narratives

-During this unit, students are developing their understanding of non-fiction texts such as picture story books, information reports, videos and poems.
+During this unit, students are developing their understanding of reading narratives.

 The focus skills taught are: